 Good posts

-As I’ve written this blog, certain posts have remained popular on stat counters or get positive feedback.
-Sometimes, they’re just good posts.
-Here are my favorite posts:
+As I’ve written this blog, certain posts have remained popular or get positive feedback.
+Sometimes, I think I actually have something to say.

-A Metrorail 20-year plan – A novel idea for daydream Metro expansion that emphasizes polycentricity and networking.
+A Metrorail 20-year plan – A different fantasy Metro expansion that emphasizes polycentricity.

 United States Bicycle Route 101 – The US has interstate bike routes.
 Let’s make more of them.

-The Reno Park Project.
+Reno Park Analysis.
 An comprehensive reconsidering of on of DC’s most complex site, including parks, neighborhoods, history, and future.

 Forest Glen Seminary, parts One, Two, Three, Four, and Five – Harmony isn’t always pretty.